Cultural depictions of ravens: Welsh mythology

+Tower of London

-According to legend, the Kingdom of England will fall if the ravens of the Tower of London are removed.
+The Celtic legends around Brân and the tower may be the origin of the still-current practice of keeping ravens at the Tower of London.
+According to English legend, the Kingdom of England will fall if the ravens of the Tower of London are removed.
 It had been thought that there had been at least six ravens in residence at the tower for centuries.
 It was said that Charles II ordered their removal following complaints from John Flamsteed, the Royal Astronomer.
 However, they were not removed because Charles was then told of the legend.
 Charles, following the time of the English Civil War, superstition or not, was not prepared to take the chance, and instead had the observatory moved to Greenwich.

 The earliest known reference to a Tower raven is a picture in the newspaper The Pictorial World in 1883, as well as a poem and illustration published the same year in the children's book London Town.
 This and scattered subsequent references, both literary and visual, which appear in the late nineteenth to the early twentieth century, place them near the monument commemorating those beheaded at the tower, popularly known as the "scaffold."
 This strongly suggests that the ravens, which are notorious for gathering at gallows, were originally used to dramatize tales of imprisonment and execution at the tower told to tourists by the Yeomen Warders.
 There is evidence that the original ravens were donated to the tower by the Earls of Dunraven, perhaps because of their association with the Celtic raven-god Bran.
 However, wild ravens, which were once abundant in London and often seen around meat markets (such as nearby Eastcheap) foraging for scraps, could have roosted at the Tower in earlier times.

 During the Second World War, most of the Tower's ravens perished through shock during bombing raids, leaving only a mated pair named "Mabel" and "Grip."
 Shortly before the Tower reopened to the public, Mabel flew away, leaving Grip despondent.
 A couple of weeks later, Grip also flew away, probably in search of his mate.
 The incident was reported in several newspapers, and some of the stories contained the first references in print to the legend that the British Empire would fall if the ravens left the tower.
 Since the Empire was dismantled shortly afterward, those who are superstitious might interpret events as a confirmation of the legend.
 Before the tower reopened to the public on 1 January 1946, care was taken to ensure that a new set of ravens was in place.